line/armeria/examples/README.md

   - Learn how to use Armeria with the minimal Spring Boot dependencies.

 - `spring-boot-minimal-kotlin`
-  - Learn how to use Armeria with the minimal Spring Boot dependencies written in Kotlin.
+  - Learn how to use Armeria with the minimal Spring Boot dependencies (Kotlin).

 - `spring-boot-tomcat`
   - Learn how to make Armeria serve your Spring Boot web application.